bodiddlie/reblog/app/routes/rotjs-tutorial/part12.md

 # {attributes.title}
 {attributes.date.toDateString()}

-In this chapter, we'll be updating our game to get harder as the player goes deeper into the dungeon.
-Each floor will have a chance of having more monsters per room, and of spawning more difficult monsters.
+In this chapter, we'll be updating our game to get more difficult as the player goes deeper into the dungeon.
+Each successive floor will have a chance of having more monsters per room and spawning more difficult monsters.
 We'll balance this with an increased chance for strong items.

 ### Increasing Monster Counts